tensorplex-labs/dojo-worker-api/README.md

-# Dojo Subnet Web API
+# Dojo Subnet API

-Repository for our Dojo Subnet web interface API.
+Repository for our Dojo Subnet APIs.

+This mainly consists of our authentication services, and human task services.

 ## Features